 Beginning of September

 Sept.
-Sept.
-9, 2018.
+13, 2020.
 Sample over 15 different restaurants and vendors as they offer you their best mac and cheese.
 Savor the gooey cheesy goodness and be inspired to frequent their location in the future for more!
 The mac and cheese festival is a popular event you gotta do at least once!
 At Artisan Park in Windsor.
-11 am – 3 pm. $20
+11 am – 3 pm. $20 in the past.

 End of September